ITM-Illinois Tech

 LOGISTICS

-Fall EPOR registration is now open!
-Classes will occur via Zoom and will run from September 24th through December 3rd for a total of 10 weeks, Tuesday evenings, 5:15PM-6:15PM.
-Registration is due no later than October 7th, the last date attendees can still be eligible for a certificate of completion.
-You’re eligible to receive a certificate of completion if you attend 8 of the 10 sessions.
+Winter EPOR registration is now open!
+Classes will occur via Zoom and will run from January 7th through March 11th for a total of 10 weeks, Tuesday evenings 5:15PM-6:15PM.
+Winter session registration is due no later than January 20th, the last date attendees can still be eligible for a certificate of completion.
+Individuals will receive a certificate of completion if they attend 8 of the 10 sessions.
 After you register, you will receive Zoom instructions via email.

-*If you have access to a web camera, we request that you keep your cameras on as much as possible as a professional courtesy to the speakers.
+***We request that you keep your web cameras on as much as possible as a professional courtesy to the speakers.
 However, we understand there will be times when your camera may need to be off.
-If you anticipate that your camera will need to off for the entire hour of all/most sessions, please contact us.
+If you anticipate that your camera will need to remain off for the entire hour or all/most of the course, please contact us.

 Click here for registration.